2021 Rockhampton mayoral by-election: Strelow's resignation

 With the well-publicised changes to the local government legislation in state parliament, some local media outlets assumed that as runner-up in the mayoral election held earlier in the year, Chris "Pineapple" Hooper had essentially become the mayor-elect by default, which prompted a slew of national media stories about the unusual situation.

 However, soon after Strelow's resignation, Local Government Minister Stirling Hinchliffe announced that a new bill would be introduced and swiftly passed through state parliament to amend the legislation, retrospectively reverting it back to ensure a by-election would be held.

-According to Hinchcliffe, the move would ensure communities, including those in the Rockhampton Region, could democratically vote to determine who best represents them.

-This angered Hooper who believed he was the legitimate mayor according to the amended legislation, and who had formally accepted the Electoral Commission of Queensland's offer of becoming mayor.

-He attempted to enter a council meeting at City Hall to be sworn in as mayor after accepting the offer, but was prevented from doing so.
+Hooper attempted to enter a council meeting at City Hall to be sworn in as mayor after accepting the offer, but was prevented from doing so.

+A review by QCAT in April 2024 found that Strelow had not engaged in misconduct and that the official hospitality was not required to have been listed on the particular register.